 The truth is, we are never going to be there, we are never going to feel completely satisfied here on earth.
 If we don’t learn where true contentment comes from, and start enjoying the moment and the journey we are on, we will constantly struggle with that not enough mentality.
-I’m not saying that dreaming and looking forward to what’s to come is wrong or sinful, it’s so good and so important to have dreams, but we can’t live in a constant state of want.
+I’m not saying that dreaming and looking forward to what’s to come is wrong or sinful, it’s so good and so important to have dreams, aspirations and goals – but we can’t live in a constant state of want.
 We can’t live for tomorrow by rushing through today’s mundane tasks with a mentality that we just want to get them over with.

 Wishing Away The Days